Raspberry Buttercream

 This post may contain affiliate links.
 Please read our disclosure policy.

-Pink raspberry buttercream in a bowl
+Pink raspberry buttercream in a bowl with a rubber spatula sticking out.

 Want to save this recipe?